carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 The second part starts with a `:` and then gives the absolute path of the files you want to transfer from your remote computer.
 Don't forget the `:`.
-We used a wildcard (`*.html`) to indicate that we want all of the HTML files.
+We used a wildcard (`*.html`) to indicate that we want all the HTML files.

-The third part of the command gives the absolute path of the location you want to put the files in.
-This is on your local computer and is the directory we just created `~/Desktop/fastqc_html`.
+The third part of the command gives the absolute path of the location you want to put the files.
+This location is on your local computer and is the directory we just created `~/Desktop/fastqc_html`.

 You should see a status output like this: